-A: Start with a closer inspection of the property to assess the damage to the exterior.
+A: Start with a close inspection of the property to assess the damage to the exterior.
 Only if determined safe, walk around the building and lot to observe and gather information.
 Mark the water levels on the walls for reference.
 Now enter the structure.
-Taking extreme precautions, start from the top and document the damage.
+Taking extreme precautions; start from the top and document the damage.

 - Do not use regular household vacuums to remove excess water.

 - Do not use electrical appliances while standing on a wet floor.